srgtcauliflour/Cryptocurrency-faucet-script/README.md

 Cryptocurrency-faucet-script
 ============================
-* The Faucet Script with SolveMedia as a Captcha!
+* SolveMedia as a Captcha Provider!

 For Existing Faucets: